anthonie/awesome/README.md

 awesome
 =======

-A collection of scripts for the Awesome Window Manager
+A collection of scripts to be used under the Awesome Window Manager